6 Ways to Recognize Deskless Employees

 At the end of the day, deskless employee recognition is another way to strengthen company culture.
 Recognition reinforces desired behaviors.
 So, reward your deskless employees based on living your mission/values and contributing to a positive culture on their team.

 Sydney Lauro is the Demand Generation Manager for theEMPLOYEEapp.
 Prior to joining the team, Sydney worked in internal comms for Chipotle Mexican Grill.
-She users her internal comms expertise and passion for improving communication and EX to create content and share best practices to help other comms professionals.
+She uses her internal comms expertise and passion for improving communication and EX to share best practices to help other comms professionals.